Sycole-Team/Sycole-14/README.md

 It is possible that we may add support for all iOS 13 versions along with our iOS 14 support.

+# Release ETA

+We are unsure of when we will release Sycole V1.
+When we are further in the development stage, we will release more information about this.

 # Discord Invite

 [Join the Discord Server](https://discord.gg/9KpxnSy6yE)